Bedrock-OSS/bedrock-wiki/docs/documentation/projectiles.md

 parent: Documentation
 ---

-# Projectiles
+## Overview

 This page intends to document all different fields you can use inside `minecraft:projectile` entity behavior component.

 *Disclaimer: this component has been mostly documented based on projectiles found in the game or reverse engineering the game.*

-## Overview

 | Name                      | Type             | Default Value | Description                                                                                                                                      |
 |---------------------------|------------------|---------------|--------------------------------------------------------------------------------------------------------------------------------------------------|